-However from 9:00 am - 11:30 am and 1:30 pm - 3:30 pm there are time slots that can be difficult to fill for many municipal pools.
-School aquatic programs are a great way to fill these times but the interest in swim lessons drops dramatically after the basic swimming is covered in Grades 1-3.
-Schools looking for meaningful physical education activities and pools are often unable to entice teachers to go to the pool after Grade 3 because the need for "learn to swim" programs and aquatic safety is not as strong.
+However from 9:00 am - 11:30 am and 1:30 pm - 3:30 pm there are time slots that are often difficult to fill for most municipal pools.
+School aquatic programs are a great way to fill these times but the interest in swimming lessons drops dramatically after the basics are covered in Grades 1-3.
+Schools looking for meaningful physical education activities and pools are often not able to entice teachers to go to the pool after Grade 3 because the need for "learn to swim" programs and aquatic safety is not as strong.

 By Grade 5, students' interest in swimming lessons drops dramatically and while the kids all still want to go to the pool, the educational value that teachers are looking for has dropped and they have difficulty justifying the time and expense.
 Pools will often offer other types of programs such as aquafit, water polo, snorkeling or diving that can be used to attract older students back into the pool.
-But this has not been very effective in filling the 900 hrs of off-peak billable hours available each year in swimming pools.
+But this has not been tremendously effective to fill the 900 hrs of billable hours available each year in a swimming pool.